Connect with us

 Exactech, which grew over three decades from a mom-and-pop device manufacturer into a global entity that sold for $737 million in 2018, declined comment, citing the “ongoing litigation,” said company spokesperson Tom Johnson.
 In court filings, Exactech has argued that its products are not defective and have “an excellent history.”

-A KFF Health News of thousands of pages of court filings in patient lawsuits, a pending whistleblower lawsuit, and other government records shows that the company is being accused of downplaying or concealing evidence of product failures from patients and federal regulators for years.
-In hundreds of instances, according to government records, the company took years to adverse to a federal database that tracks device failures.
+A KFF Health News review of thousands of pages of court filings in patient lawsuits, a pending whistleblower lawsuit, and other government records shows that the company is being accused of downplaying or concealing evidence of product failures from patients and federal regulators for years.
+In hundreds of instances, according to government records, the company took years to report adverse events to a federal database that tracks device failures.

 In his suit, Irby alleges that Exactech “knew or should have known” that the Optetrak “had an unacceptable failure and complication rate.”
 He said Exactech used packaging materials of “an inferior grade or quality.”